On the Learning Dynamics of Attention Networks: The Linear Orthogonal Setting

 \mbox{$\beta^{\textup{AP}}(t) = \dfrac{\exp(\mu^{\textup{AP}}(t))}{\exp(\mu^{\textup{AP}}(t))+C-1}$}, \textup{and}

 $\odv{\mu^{\textup{AP}}(t)}{t}$ follows the expression in Theorem \ref{th1}.

 \end{theorem}

 Theorem \ref{th1} and \ref{th2} implies that under linear-orthogonal setting, the three algorithms trajectory differs only in terms of scalar multiples $\mu(t)$ and $\nu(t)$.
 Figure \ref{fig4:my_label} shows the simulated evolution of $\mu(t)$ and $\nu(t)$ for two different values of $m,C$.
 The LVML model clearly converges faster than both soft and hard attention.
 The hard attention model converges to larger value for $\nu(t)$ corresponding to a more confident focus model.
-The anonymous link to reproduce results, and proofs for theorems are in supplementary material.
+The proofs for theorems are in given in the appendix.